dearhive/MashShare/readme.txt

 = {{ version }} =
 * Fix: PHP Warning: A non-numeric value encountered in
+* Tweak: Admin helper notice to create an access token

 = 3.3.6 =
 * Fix: Custom CSS field not working since 3.3.5